agustavo87/genia/README.md

 # Adapters

-The adapters can be configured in `config/generate.php`
+The adapters can be configured in `config/generate.php`.
+Or with the `GENIA_ADAPTER` enviroment variable.

+## Fake

+The default adapter is `fake` is meant for development purposes.
+It just shows the image at `resources/images/fake_img.png`

 ## Getimg

 You need an account in [Getimg](https://getimg.ai/]).
-The Getimg adaptar with its API Key can be activated via enviroment variables.
+The Getimg adapter with its API Key can be activated via enviroment variables.
 For example, modifying the `.env` file.

 ```
 GENIA_ADAPTER=getimg